dherrera1911/seroreversion_metaanalysis/README.md

 fitting the model.

-**PCR_to_serotest_known.csv**: Serology testing on PCR diagnosed individuals, with known test-to-serology time.
+**PCR_to_serotest_known.csv**: Serology testing on PCR diagnosed individuals, with known diagnosis-to-serology time.

-**PCR_to_serotest_unknown.csv**: Same as above, but with unknown test-to-serology time.
+**PCR_to_serotest_unknown.csv**: Same as above, but with unknown diagnosis-to-serology time.

 **death_dynamics.csv**: Time series of reported cases and deaths for different locations used in the analysis.